Blachlage History, Family Crest & Coats of Arms

 The name Blachlage dates back to the days of the Anglo-Saxon tribes of Britain.
 The name derives from the Anglo-Saxon Blæcleah which meant "dark wood" or "dark clearing".
 The hamlet of Blackley was mentioned in the Domesday Book and little growth of the community was seen until the 19th century.
 By the middle of the 17th century Blackley was a village of just 107 inhabitants.
 Today Blackley is a suburb of Manchester with a population of over 10,000 people.
-There is also a hamlet named Blackey in West Yorkshire
+There is also a hamlet named Blackey in West Yorkshire.

 Early Origins of the Blachlage family

 Today Blakesley Hall is a Tudor hall on Blakesley Road in Yardley, Birmingham, England.
 Originally a timber-framed farmhouse, it was built in 1590.

 Early History of the Blachlage family

 This web page shows only a small excerpt of our Blachlage research.
-Another 104 words (7 lines of text) covering the years 1321 and are included under the topic Early Blachlage History in all our PDF Extended History products and printed products wherever possible.
+Another 197 words (14 lines of text) covering the years 1321, 1587, 1601, 1615, 1473, 1662 and are included under the topic Early Blachlage History in all our PDF Extended History products and printed products wherever possible.

 Blachlage Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Blachlage has appeared include Blackley, Blakely, Blakley, Blacklee, Blackely, Blackledge, Blacklege, Blatchly and many more.

 Early Notables of the Blachlage family (pre 1700)

 More information is included under the topic Early Blachlage Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Blachlage family to Ireland

 Some of the Blachlage family moved to Ireland, but this topic is not covered in this excerpt.

 Another 57 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Blachlage family to the New World and Oceana
+Migration of the Blachlage family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Blachlage arrived in North America very early: Thomas Blackley who settled in Boston, Massachusetts in 1635; Samuel Blackley who settled in New Haven, Connecticut and married Hannah Porter in 1650.
 He also lived at Guildford.
 He had three sons and two daughters.
 David Blakely settled in Charles Town [Charleston], South Carolina in 1767.